algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 - **Considerations:**
   - **Feature Extensions:** Although our team won't provide post-project support, the game’s design must allow future developers to easily modify and extend its functionalities.
-  - **Bug Fixes:** A flexible system also simplifies the process of addressing bugs, enabling developers to efficiently implement fixes without needing to overhaul the software structure.
+  - **Bug Fixes:** A flexible system also simplifies the process of addressing bugs, as developers will not struggle to efficiently implement fixes without needing to overhaul the software structure.

 ## 4. Risks and Assumptions